General Information of the m6A Regulator (ID: REG00018)

 In-vivo Model The male BALB/c nude mice were randomized divide into two groups, each group including six 4 weeks old nude mice.
 Investigators were blinded to the treatment groups during data collection and subsequent data analysis.
 In the subcutaneous xenograft model, 5 × 105 cells were subcutaneously injected in the right flanks of nude mice.
 In the orthotopic intracranial mouse model, each mouse was intracranially injected with 1 × 105 luciferase transfected U87MG cells in 10 uL PBS solution.

-Response Summary knocking down METTL5 could significantly activate apoptosis and inhibit endometrial carcinoma(EC) development via MMR administration.METTL5 expression in UCEC tumor tissue was increased, and UCEC patients with high METTL5 expression had worse prognostic outcomes.
+Response Summary Knocking down METTL5 could significantly activate apoptosis and inhibit endometrial carcinoma(EC) development via MMR administration.METTL5 expression in UCEC tumor tissue was increased, and UCEC patients with high METTL5 expression had worse prognostic outcomes.
 METTL5 knockdown induced the DNA mismatch repair protein Msh2 (MSH2), MSH6 and PMS2 expression in MMR.

 DNA mismatch repair protein Msh6 (MSH6)